DL7AD/pecanpico10/tracker/software/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- HAL: Fixed win32 simulator HAL broken because a typo (bug #954)(backported to 18.2.2).
+- HAL: Fixed race condition in STM32 ADCv3 driver (bug #953)(backported to
+       18.2.2 and 17.6.5).
+- HAL: Fixed wrong registry entries for STM32F030x4 (bug #952)(backported to 18.2.2).
+- HAL: Fixed Invalid divider settings in Serial and UART STM32 drivers when USART_CR1_OVER8 is specified (bug #951)(backported to 18.2.2 and 17.6.5).
+- NIL: Fixed missing extern declaration in IAR Cortex-M port (bug #950) (backported to 18.2.2 and 17.6.5).
+- HAL: Fixed ASCR register invalid handling in STM32 GPIOv3 driver (bug #949)
+       (backported to 18.2.2 and 17.6.5).
+- HAL: Fixed missing definition in UART driver (bug #948)(backported to 18.2.2).
+- OTH: Fixed wrong macro check in GCC Cortex-M startup files (bug #947) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed binary instead of logic operator in STM32F4 HAL (bug #946) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed Mikroe clicker 2 misaligned board file (bug #945)